informalsystems/interchain/security/rate-limiter.md

 ### Definitions

+`Native token` is the chain's inherent digital currency used to reward validators and as a payment method, e.g., to pay transaction fees.
+A token is native to a single chain.
+For instance, ATOM is the native token of Cosmos Hub.

+`Non-native tokens` are those tokens that a chain has received through IBC that are native to other chains.

+`Source chain` is as defined in ICS20.

+> In every token transfer, one of the two chains is the `source chain`.
+The sender chain is the `source chain` when the tokens are sent across a port and channel which are not equal to the last prefixed port and channel pair in the denom.
+For instance, if a chain A transfers its native tokens to a second chain B, then chain A is the `source chain`.
+The receiver chain is the `source chain` when the tokens are received across a port and channel which are equal to the last prefixed port and channel pair in the denom.
+For instance, if chain B transfers A's native tokens back to chain A, then chain A is the `source chain`.
+Note that a sender chain can be the `source chain` without sending its native token.
+A set of illustrative examples is discussed in [Computing the Channel Value](#computing-the-channel-value).

 `FlowPath` is a tuple of a denom and a channel.

 `Flow` represents the transfer of value for a denom through an IBC channel during a time window.